While this post contains “nudity,” it’s about blogging and not sex.

 Right.
 There’s just no graceful way to get back to the crazy tree after that jumble of covenant and flesh.
 I have no segue to get me back on track for the real purpose of this post:

 As a person who can be locked in a room for a hundred years and never run out of ideas to write about, it’s ironic to announce I’ve taken on a writing challenge designed for those who need prompts in order to come up with topics.
 Hear me out; my reasoning is sound.

 In the month of April, I’m to write a post every day except Sunday on topics beginning with a letter of the alphabet.
 That means a total of twenty-six posts in one month, from A to Z topics.
-They’re not seeking more than 200-500 words per day, so it’s not as daunting as it sounds.
+They’re not suggesting more than 200-500 words per day, so it’s not as daunting as it sounds.